BosEriko/config-ssh/README.md

 - Boot disk should be __Ubuntu 18.04 LTS__
 - Do not change the configuration of __Identity and API access_
 - Set the firewall to allow both HTTP and HTTPS traffic

+## Video Reference
+There's also a [video](https://www.youtube.com/watch?v=N5WojMutddQ) that you can watch by Fireship.